Sisto Riario Sforza: Episcopate

 Sforza was exiled following the collapse of the Kingdom of the Two Sicilies from 21 September to 30 November 1860 after he refused to adhere to the demands of the new government.
 Upon Giuseppe Garibaldi's entrance into Naples on 7 September 1860, the cardinal issued a letter expressing his opposition to Italian unification.
 He also opposed the dissolution of the Papal States and supported Pius IX during that turbulent period.
 He returned to Naples on 30 November 1860 with the aid of Saint Ludovico of Casoria.
 Sforza was exiled once again on 31 July 1861 until 6 December 1866.
 During his exile he lived in Genoa and Marseille (where he resided with the bishop Patrice-François-Marie Cruice) for a time before moving to Hyères and Civitavecchia before settling in Rome.
 In 1865, he was consulted in Rome about plans to convene a council where he presented a project for the reform of the local church in the south with 37 other southern Italian bishops.
 Before his exile ended he organized a network of periodical publications in opposition to the anticlerical and liberal press.
 He also arranged for new priests who had just been ordained from Naples to see him in Rome to know them better.

 Sforza participated in the First Vatican Council where he spoke out against the decision to proclaim the dogma of papal infallibility; Sforza tried to compromise and proposed a more mitigated doctrine which was not accepted in the council, though he was one of many who shared this view.

 In 1876, he inaugurated the Ospizio di Maria and established a retirement home for priests.
 He also invited a range of religious orders to settle and work in his archdiocese.

 In June 1875, the diplomat Emilio Visconti Venosta sent a letter to his ambassador to Paris in which he expressed his concern that the French might be pushing Sforza as a potential papal candidate in a conclave that would be held outside of Rome according to him.
 Venosta described Sforza as "narrow-minded and of limited intelligence" and said that it was probable that Sforza would fall under the influence of the Jesuits.
-He continued in expressing his hope that Sforza as a potential pope would model his pontificate on the same line of conduct as Pius IX.
+He continued in expressing his fear that Sforza as a potential pope would model his pontificate on the same line of conduct as Pius IX.
 Venosta stated that "the likelihood of the election of Cardinal Riario repels me" while pointing to Gioacchino Pecci as the candidate who deserved to be pope.